kathyychenn/cse15l-lab-reports/lab-report-1-week-2.md

 **Step 2: Remotely Connecting**

-Next, in VS Code open a terminal and type and type the following command (replace "zz" with your UCSD username):
+Next, in VS Code open a terminal and type the following command (replace "zz" with your UCSD username):

 `$ ssh cs15lwi22zz@ieng6.ucsd.edu`

-If this is your first time logging in, you may see a message asking if you are you would like to connect.
+If this is your first time logging in, you may see a message asking if you would like to connect.
 Say yes to connecting by typing yes.
 Then enter your UCSD password - you will not be able to see the password on the screen as you type, but don't fret it is really there!
 If you successfully log in, there should be a message similar to the following:

 ![Image](remoteconnect.png)